 Another interesting option is our ability to create a 3D image on a perforated cladding façade.
-FORM, which is available in perforated or solid screens, adds a second dimension by forming shapes in the surface that generate texture and movement in the façade screen.
+Which is available in perforated or solid screens, adds a second dimension by forming shapes in the surface that generate texture and movement in the façade screen.

 - Will fixings be visible behind the cladding?

 The fixing we use on our perforated cladding panels remain as discrete as we can physically make them.
 A recent project we supplied, Spanish City in Whitley Bay, illustrates this.
 Our Proteus SC TECU Patina perforated copper cladding panels were fixed over a glazed wall, so both sides were visible.
 Working with ADP architects, we overcame this engineering challenge by devising a rear supporting aluminium PPC framing system that was discrete and avoided having to increase the thickness – and cost – of the copper material.
 The result was that it delivered three major benefits to the client – it remained discrete, enabled the panels to be designed to meet the maximum optimisation of the material and meet the challenging geometry of the project.

 - Is perforated cladding right for my client’s budget expectations?

 The innovative design of our Proteus SC perforated cladding makes it viable on a wider range of projects.
 Proteus SC comprises of a single skin solid, perforated or mesh cladding panels, usually constructed from 1mm to 5mm thick sheet metal.
 The single skin design allows significant material saving to be made, whilst the metal removed from the perforations can be 100% recycled, making it an effective way of creating an eye-catching façade.